robert-mccarthy-ca/modern-druid/docs/long-term-projects-research-and-development.md

 ### ✅ Breeding Program for Biomass & Soil Carbon Traits

-**Goal:** Select seed from all plants, with a focus on vigor and flavour, then filter for root structure and soil impact. **Impact:** Builds a line of plants uniquely adapted to terra preta-like soils and deep remediation.
+**Goal:** Select seed from all plants, with a focus on vigor and flavour. **Impact:** Builds a line of plants uniquely adapted to terra preta-like soils and the current climate which will be a moving target until we stabilize the planet.

-### ✅ Root Exudate & Soil Biology Synergy Selection
+### ✅ Introduce species from adjacent climate zones

-**Goal:** Identify and prioritize plants with high microbial exudation and fungal association.
+**Goal:** Introduce new species from adjacent climate zones as temperatures continue to rise, finding what does best in this new climate.
-**Impact:** Enhances soil carbon stabilization and supports deeper biological structuring.
+**Impact:** Ensures we still have a broad selection of species when they start dying off from climate change.

 ---